chienju-chen/final_project_2020Sp/README.md

 ### COVID-19 Related Keyword:

-5 keywords are selected for extracting the search trend from Google Trends, which is used for representing people’s awareness of COVID-19.
+Five keywords are selected for extracting the search trend from Google Trends, which is used for representing people’s awareness of COVID-19.
 The keywords are listed below with the reason of being selected:

 * “Wuhan”, “coronavirus”, and “Wuhan coronavirus”:
 <br>Before WHO announced COVID-19 as its official name, people’s understanding of this disease is that it started from Wuhan, a city in China, and is caused by the coronavirus.